Cole Kmet Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 - In his three matchups against the Vikings, Kmet's 30 receiving yards average is 5.5 less than his over/under for Sunday's game (35.5).

-- The Vikings have the NFL's 28th-ranked pass defense this season, allowing 272.1 yards per game through the air.
+- This week Kmet will face the NFL's 28th-ranked pass defense (272.1 yards allowed per game).

-- With 28 passing TDs conceded this season, the Vikings defense is ranked 24th in the NFL.
+- The Vikings have given up 28 passing TDs this season (1.8 per game), ranking them 24th among NFL defenses.

 Recent Performances

-- In last week's game against the Giants, Kmet was targeted five times and racked up three catches for 25 yards.
+- Against the Giants last week, Kmet was targeted five times and picked up 25 yards on three receptions.

-- Kmet has tacked on 145 yards on 13 grabs during his last three games.
-He was targeted 19 times and put up 48.3 receiving yards per game.
+- Kmet's 13 catches have gotten him 145 yards (48.3 per game) over his last three games.
+He was targeted 19 times.

 Kmet's Chicago Teammates